blukatdevelopment/UnchainedWorldsOld/classes/warrior.md

 ### Maneuver
 You learn one maneuver from the warrior maneuvers list.
-The maneuvers column
+The maneuvers column shows the number of spells you know at any given level.

 ### Extra Attack
 When you use your action to make an attack, you may make two attacks instead.